phpbb/documentation/development/extensions/tutorial.rst

 of events in the `Event list <https://wiki.phpbb.com/Event_List>`_ on the Wiki.

-For now we will use the ``overall_header_navigation_prepend`` event, to add a new link before the existing links in the navigation.
+For now we will use the ``overall_header_navigation_prepend`` event, to add a new link before the existing links in the navigation bar.

-In order to "subscribe" to an event, you need to create an HTML file that is named like the event.
+In order to "subscribe" to an event, you need to create an HTML file that is named the same as the event.
 So in our case the file is named ``overall_header_navigation_prepend.html``.
-The file needs to be inside a ``event`` subfolder of the template of your style: e.g.
+The file needs to be inside an ``event`` subfolder of the template of your style: e.g.
 ``styles/prosilver/template/event/overall_header_navigation_prepend.html``.

 You can also put the file into ``styles/all/template/event/``.
-This will make phpBB include the listener (``overall_header_navigation_prepend.html``) independent from the used style.
+This will make phpBB include the listener (``overall_header_navigation_prepend.html``) in all styles.

 Inside the listener, we create a simple list element, with a link and a
 description: